kkensuke/myjb/_build/html/_sources/others/usefulMacApps/usefulMacApps.md

 ## Zotero
 Zotero is a free useful app for managing research papers.
+There is an iOS Zotero app.

+## Notion
+Notion is a markdown-based note app with many useful functions.
+You can use it for individual notes or your team documents (easy to share).
+Moreover, you can publish your documents on website at ease.